Ass Juice Part 1 - The Anatomy & Biology Of Ass Juice

 ass juice (usually uncountableplural ass juices)

-1. Semen, saliva, other fluid lubricant mixed with rectal mucous produced in the rectum present in the rectum during or after anal sex.
+1. Semen, saliva, and other fluid lubricant mixed with rectal mucous produced in the rectum present in the rectum during or after anal sex.

 The Rectum is the distal part of the large intestine between the sigmoid colon and the anal canal.
 In Latin, the word “rectum” means straight.
 The distension of the rectum begins the urge to defecate.

 The rectum is 5 inches (12 cm) long.
 The diameter of the rectum isn’t uniform throughout.
 In the upper part, the rectum is 4cm.
-In the lower part, rectum creates a dilatation so it can stretch.
+In the lower part, the rectum creates a dilatation so it can stretch.

-How the rectum extend is as under:
+How the rectum extends is as under:

 • In the upper third- rectum is pointed downward and backward.